ojohnsenCloudian/localModelRepo/README.md

 ## Features

 - Download Hugging Face models by providing a URL
-- Browse all downloaded models
+- Browse all downloaded models in a library-style interface
+- Search models by name
 - Get wget commands to download models from your local server
 - Modern, responsive UI built with Tailwind CSS
 - Runs in Docker container optimized for Raspberry Pi 5 (ARM64)